fermiPy/dmpipe/docs/install.rst

 Installing the Fermi Science Tools
 ----------------------------------

-The Fermi STs are a prerequisite for fermipy.
+The Fermi STs are a prerequisite for dmpipe.
 To install the STs we recommend using one of the non-ROOT binary distributions available from the `FSSC
 <http://fermi.gsfc.nasa.gov/ssc/data/analysis/software/>`_.
 The